The Ballad of Beech Dickerson: or The Fine Art of Getting Yourself Killed, Multiple Times, in Roger Corman's Teenage Caveman (1958)

 Still, I think Dickerson’s biggest claim to fame was his unheralded performance in Teenage Caveman.
 Well, make that performances as he literally steals the movie once you notice him.

-Now, we first spot Beach hanging around the caves, cheering when the hunters successfully return with meat for the fire.
+Now, we first spot Beech hanging around the caves, cheering when the hunters successfully return with meat for the fire.
 But when that runs out, they must go out for more -- only this time the hunting party runs right into a ferocious bear!

 And three guesses as to who got stuck inside that bear costume?
 Odds are good you’re only gonna need one.

-Roger Corman (left), Beach Dickerson (right).
+Roger Corman (left), Beech Dickerson (right).

 This scene was filmed at the Iverson Ranch, and while everyone waited for the bear wrangler to show up, someone stepped up to Dickerson with a bear suit, which he was soon bundled up in, sweating like a hog, and left precariously perched on top of a hill.

-Said Corman, “I asked Beach to double as a bear that stalks the tribe.
+Said Corman, “I asked Beech to double as a bear that stalks the tribe.
 I had him come down a steep path, stop, look over the valley below, then continue down.
 That's all I told him.
 How much direction or rehearsal can you give a bear?”

 "Rahr!
 I'm a bear.
 Fear me!"

 On the first take, Dickerson, unable to see, and barely able to move, came down the hill backwards.
-They quickly rigged up a rope for him to follow on the second take, and we’ll let Corman take it from there: “So Beach came padding down to his spot, stopped, lifted a paw to his forehead, and shielded his eyes with it as he scanned the valley," forcing him to call a cut.
-"Beach," said an exasperated Corman.
+They quickly rigged up a rope for him to follow on the second take, and we’ll let Corman take it from there: “So Beech came padding down to his spot, stopped, lifted a paw to his forehead, and shielded his eyes with it as he scanned the valley," forcing him to call a cut.
+"Beech," said an exasperated Corman.
 "A bear doesn't pick up his front paw and hold it over his eyes against the sun!"

 Meanwhile, here’s Dickerson’s account of what happened next: "It's150-degrees inside this f@cking bear suit, and I'm dying."
 Then, after a couple more of these failed takes where he comes down the hill, his head hanging between his legs, sucking for air, he hears Corman yell, "Bear, stand up."
 So, he stands up.
 "Bear, growl!"
 So, he growls, but it's not convincing enough.
 "Mean, Bear, mean!"
 As instructed, he growls louder and violently scratches at the air with his 'deadly paws.'
 But, nope.
 "Meaner, Bear.
 I want you meaner!"
 Meanwhile, said Dickerson, "I'm dying inside this suit, growling and flailing, and then [my director] yells to the rest of the extras, 'Okay, tribesmen.
 Kill that f@cking bear!'
 And thirty guys jump me, take me down, and beat the shit out of me."